OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/defining_icomps.rst

 .. _defining_icomps_tutorial:

 ****************************************************
-Building Models with Solvers and Implicit Components
+Building Models with Solvers and Implicit omponents
 ****************************************************

 This tutorial will show you how to define implicit components and build models with them.